NICHOLAS85/dynamic-wall/README.md

 ./install --cron
 ```

 This will avoid installing any of the systemd service and timer files.

-You will still be prompted if you want to install a system-sleep script, you can select n to skip this.
+During installation a prompt will appear asking whether or not you would like to install a system-sleep script to trigger dynamicwall on wakeup.
+This will install a script into `/lib/systemd/system-sleep/` called dynamicwall.sh.
+This script simply updates your wallpaper when your computer wakes from suspension(Not needed for systemd users), you can select n to skip this.

 A cronjob will automatically be generated for you.
 All config options should be adjusted in dynamicwall.config regardless of if you're using cron or systemd.